Infineon/mtb-example-ota-https/README.md

 2. Open a CLI terminal.

    On Linux and macOS, you can use any terminal application.
-On Windows, open the *modus-shell* app from the Start menu.
+On Windows, open the 'modus-shell' app from the Start menu.

 3. Navigate to the *\<OTA Application>/scripts/* folder.